artistxoder/expert-succotash/README.md

-# Arduino MQ-2 Gas + DHT11 Temp/Humidity Monitor with 3D Printed Case
+# Arduino MQ-2 Gas + DHT11 Temp/Humidity Monitor with 3D Printed Case and OLED Display

 A combined gas detection and climate monitoring project using Arduino UNO, MQ-2 gas sensor, and DHT11 temperature/humidity sensor.
-This project includes a **100% screw-free 3D printable case** designed for easy assembly and optimal component integration, complete with buzzer and LED alarms.
+This project includes a **100% screw-free 3D printable case** designed for easy assembly and optimal component integration, complete with buzzer and LED alarms, and **an integrated OLED display** for real-time data.

 ## Acknowledgements